Monday, January 27, 2014

 Using a Chromebook Offline

-chromebook from http://upload.wikimedia.org/wikipedia/commons/d/d7/Chromebook.jpg
+chromebook from https://upload.wikimedia.org/wikipedia/commons/d/d7/Chromebook.jpg

 From Wikimedia Commons